Swipe to delete implementation using AngularJS

 Swipe-to-delete is an amazing user interface technique.
-This feature allows you to save space for rest of the design elements as well as improve user experience.
-It is also commonly found in iOS messaging app, whatsapp or in any of the recent updates in Gmail.To explain this feature in AngularJS, we will be using a simple app.
-Although not a full-fledged application, nevertheless this will give you a basic idea on how this feature works.
+This feature allows you to save space for rest of the design elements as well as improve the user experience.
+It is also commonly found in the iOS messaging app, WhatsApp or in any of the recent updates in Gmail.To explain this feature in AngularJS, we will be using a simple app.
+Although not a full-fledged application, nevertheless this will give you a basic idea of how this feature works.

 The App uses the ng-touch directive of AngularJS.
 The ngTouch module provides touch events and other helpers for touch-enabled devices. ngTouch provides two swipe directives.
 The ngSwipeLeft directive detects when an element is swiped from the right to the left, while the ngSwipeRight directive detects when an element is swiped from the left to the right.